valtimo-platform/valtimo-documentation/extending-valtimo/plugin/custom-plugin-definition.md

 }
 ```

-When creating a configuration of the `TwitterPlugin` the front-end should get and show a list of all available
+When creating a configuration of the `TwitterPlugin`, the frontend should get and show a list of all available
 configuration of type `tweet-supplier`.
-The id of the chosen configuration will be part of the properties submitted for
+The ID of the chosen configuration will be part of the properties submitted for
 the creation of the `TwitterPlugin` configuration.
 The `@PluginProperty` can reference the interface type corresponding
 to the category.
 The plugin will then be automatically injected with the corresponding configuration when using the
 `TwitterPlugin`.